Skip to main content

 There is an issue with the flow sensor.

 E56 To troubleshoot this issue, turn your washing machine off and on again.
-If the issue persists, contact us about our Repair & Care option if your appliance is broken.
+If the issue persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 There is an unexpected communication error in your washing machine.